-- Changing the student's class schedule or, where appropriate due to health and safety risks, prohibiting the respondent's presence at classes attended by the victim/survivor. - Moving the student to a different residence hall room. - Changing a student's campus work hours and days or providing an alternative work assignment. - Providing transportation options, as needed, to an alternative safe location or destination, medical appointments, court proceedings, or to obtain a civil protective order. - Providing other protective measures such as a university-issued no contact directive. - UOPD may provide transportation in emergency situations.
+- Changing the student's class schedule. - Moving the student to a different residence hall room. - Changing a student's campus work hours and days or providing an alternative work assignment. - Providing transportation options, as needed, to an alternative safe location or destination, medical appointments, court proceedings, or to obtain a civil protective order. - Providing other protective measures such as a university-issued no contact directive. - UOPD may provide transportation in emergency situations.

-The Title IX Coordinator makes decisions regarding what supportive measures and/or reasonable accommodations are provided to students as appropriate to ensure the health or safety of the student who has experienced sexual harassment, sexual assault, dating violence, domestic violence or stalking, or if the student requests such measures.
+The Title IX Coordinator makes decisions regarding which supportive measures and/or reasonable accommodations are appropriate to ensure the health or safety of the student who has experienced sexual harassment, sexual assault, dating violence, domestic violence or stalking, or if the student requests such measures.